 The new host nation is a result of a corporation between the PDC Nordic & Baltic and the Estonian Darts Organization with chairman Villu Tiitus.

-“I have thought about getting the Nordic and Baltic Tour here for a couple of years, but really started asking and dealing with this about a year ago, and at about the same time I spoke with Zanis Buklovskis (Tournament Director) about this, and heard PDC Nordic & Baltic was looking for a new venue for this season, and then things started to go in the right direction.
-Hopefully we can make a great event for everybody so this won’t be the last year for us to organise this event,” Villu Tiitus tells.
+“I have thought about getting the Nordic and Baltic Tour here for a couple of years, but really started asking and dealing with this about a year ago, and at about the same time I spoke with Zanis Buklovskis (PDCNB’s Tournament Director) about this, and heard PDC Nordic & Baltic was looking for a new venue for this season, and then things started to go in the right direction.
+Hopefully we can make a great event for everybody so this won’t be the last year for us to organise this event,” Villu Tiitus tells us.

 “For Estonian darts overall this is really good, as it brings us more into the eyes of everybody else in our region and in Europe as well.
 Hopefully everything will keep moving up from here.
 I see this as another boost for Estonian darts.”

-The weekend in Estonia will consist of the Nordic and Baltic Pro Tour 11 and 12.
+This crucial weekend in Estonia for PDC Nordic & Baltic Championship qualification will consist of the Nordic and Baltic Pro Tours 11 and 12.
 The dates for the weekend will be 26.-27.
 September.